echeran/smile-of-murugan/webbook/chapter06.md

 *pirāmaṇan, cuvarkkam, caņam*, *kumāracuvāmi, vācakam*, *kāraṇikan* etc.).
-Important is that the commentary quotes extensively (325 out of 350 stanzas) from a *Pāṇṭikkōvai* (author unknown), whose hero is Pănțiyan Māran (640-670 A.D.).
+Important is that the commentary quotes extensively (325 out of 350 stanzas) from a *Pāṇṭikkōvai* (author unknown), whose hero is Pănṭiyan Māran (640-670 A.D.).
 These stanzas belong to the 7th-8th Cent., which shows that the lower limit for Nakkīrar's commentary is roughly 700 A.D.
 The upper limit would be perhaps 750-800.
 This does not refute the speculation that Nakkīrar of